Course

 Eligibility:

-90 higher education credits, of which at least 60 credits are from within a language discipline or Linguistics (General Linguistics or Phonetics), or the equivalent.
-English 6/English Course B.
+At least 60 ECTS credits in a language discipline or Linguistics (General Linguistics or Phonetics), or the equivalent.
+English course 6/B (advanced proficiency).

 Fonetik